kaltura/kaltura-player-js/docs/mwembed-playkitjs-parity.md

 ## Selective Packaging of Plugins

-All player plugins and capabilities (e.g. 360, Analytics, IMA Ads, etc.) are bundeled selectively based on uiConnf json configuration.
-Below are not yet bundeled selectively:
+All player plugins and capabilities (e.g. 360, Analytics, IMA Ads, etc.) are bundled selectively based on uiConnf json configuration.
+Below are not yet bundled selectively:

 * Chromeless (don't load UI), currently requires pre-building a package or disabling UI but still loading it

-## Accessability - CVAA and ADA
+## Accessibility - CVAA and ADA

 | 					  				| mwEmbed 				| kaltura-player-js 			|
 |-----------------------------------|-----------------------|-----------------------|